heejungshim/mvBIMBAM/README.md

 ## mvBIMBAM

-This repository contains mvBIMBAM, a software implementing a Bayesian approach for genetic association analysis of multiple related phenotypes.
+This repository contains a software mvBIMBAM, a version of [BIMBAM](http://www.haplotype.org/bimbam.html) for multivariate association analysis, implementing a Bayesian approach for genetic association analysis of multiple related phenotypes.

 mvBIMBAM is a free software, you can redistribute it and/or modify it under the terms of the GNU General Public License (GPLv3+).